This guide was last updated on 29 July 2024.

 The most tax efficient structure for a business will depend on a number of factors including:

-• The amount of income that the individual needs to take from the business to live on
+- The amount of income that the owner/operator needs to take from the business to live on

-The higher the profits of the business, the more likely it is that incorporation will be the more tax efficient.
+The higher the profits of the business, the more likely it is that incorporation will be the more tax efficient structure.
 The point at which this occurs will depend on the number of people involved in the business and the level of profit extraction.
-A company is not always the most tax efficient structure, particularly if the individual wishes to extract all the profits from the business.
-It will often be necessary to prepare individual computations of the overall tax position based on the estimates of profit and cash required by the business owners.
+A company is not always the most tax efficient structure though, particularly if the individual wishes to extract all the profits from the business.
+It will usually be necessary to prepare individual computations of the overall tax position based on the estimates of profit and cash required by the business owners in order to reach a decision.
+Often, the decision to incorporate will be driven by other considerations, such as the desire to have limited liability.

 It is also possible to start the business as a sole trader/partnership and then incorporate at a later date once profits have been established.
-There are various beneficial tax reliefs available to the established business looking to incorporate.
+Options for claiming tax relief in respect of any trading losses incurred in the early years of trading tend to be more flexible with a sole trader/partnership structure than if a business is run as a company from the outset.
+There are also various beneficial tax reliefs available to the established business looking to incorporate.
 However, there are few reliefs for going the other way if the business later decides to disincorporate and return to a sole trader/partnership structure.

 When considering the most tax-efficient structure it is also important to consider other taxes, not just income tax and NICs.
 For example, the owners of a business which owns property where the intention is to pass the property and/or business down the generations should also consider the impact of their business structure on their inheritance tax position.
 This would include considering the availability of Business Property Relief (BPR) or Agricultural Property Relief (APR) on any property used in the business.
 APR and BPR are very valuable reliefs which can exempt up to 100% of the value of agricultural property or trading property from inheritance tax.
 The rate of relief can be affected by the ownership structure.